-Configure and manage replication policies for VMware replication
+Configure and manage replication policies for VMware disaster recovery to Azure

 This article describes how to configure a replication policy when you're replicate VMware VMs to Azure, using Azure Site Recovery.